Aubameyang leads hosts Gabon into Cup of Nations opener - Nigeria Today

 Aubameyang leads hosts Gabon into Cup of Nations opener

-Gabon lifted the curtain Saturday on the Africa Cup of Nations with the hosts, spearheaded by Pierre-Emerick Aubameyang, playing minnows Guinea-Bissau in the opening match in Libreville.
-Half time is 0-0.
+Gabon lifts the curtain Saturday on the Africa Cup of Nations with the hosts, spearheaded by Pierre-Emerick Aubameyang, playing minnows Guinea-Bissau in the opening match in Libreville.

-The first match in Group A in the 16-team competition, preceded by the opening ceremony, kicked off at the Stade de l’Amitie in the Gabonese capital.
+The first match in Group A in the 16-team competition, preceded by the opening ceremony, was set to begin at 1600 GMT at the Stade de l’Amitie in the Gabonese capital.
 It was there that Zambia beat the Ivory Coast on penalties in the 2012 final.

 The build-up to the tournament has been marked by political tension and protests are planned to coincide with the start of the event.